ajay567foxtrot/customer-review/README.md

 # customer-review
- this module is to review the apllication
+ this module is to review the apllication by a customer